aikonbrasil/CarND-Traffic-Sign-Classifier-Project/writeup.md

 ![alt text][image10]

 Here is an example of rotation, translation, zoom, and white noise adding to an images.
-Parameters of each transformation were choosed randomly.
+Parameters of each transformation were chosen randomly.

 ![alt text][image11]